 - the amount of the transaction

-- a reference, so you can identify the payment
+- a reference (so you can identify who you made the payment to, or where it came from)

-In most cases this will be done through a passbook (a book issued by a bank or building society to an account holder, recording sums deposited and withdrawn), paper statement, online banking or mobile banking.
+In most cases, you’ll get these details via a paper statement, or via online or mobile banking.
+But you may also get these details through a 'passbook' (a book issued by a bank or building society to an account holder, recording money deposited and withdrawn).

 Making a payment